Delegation Is Not About Hierarchy; It's About Survival.

 It’s the pervasive belief that "If I don't do it, it won't get done right".
 This belief, though well-intentioned, is a direct pipeline to unpaid after-hours work and burnout.
 When you try to do everything yourself, you ensure your time is consumed by non-provider tasks, forcing your licensed, high-value work into your personal time

-It's time for a critical mindset shift: Delegation is a core leadership skill that protects your 40-hour workweek
+Delegation is a core leadership skill that protects your 40-hour workweek.
+That is not a philosophy.
+It is an operational fact.

 πŸ›‘ Contrarian Take: Delegation Is Not About Hierarchy; It's About Survival.